tillmzw/cos/content/locations/barovia.md

 The duchy of Barovia is under the rule of {{% mdref strahd-of-zarovich "Lord Strahd" %}} since hundreds of years.

-{{% mdimage "/cos/map-barovia.png" "Map of Barovia, as drawn by Urvin Martikov"  %}}
+{{% mdimage "/cos/map-barovia.png" "Map of Barovia, as drawn by Urwin Martikov"  %}}

 ## Village